G1ukb/Sandbox_v2/java/JavaCore/education/JavaFundamentals.md

 - **Inheritance** (Property of expand (base) class by children)
 - **Polymorphism** (The property of the same objects performs the functionality in different ways)
 - **Abstraction** (Property of extraction from an object only to us parameters)

+Additional:

+**Composition**

+* Objects can be composed of other objects.
+* Composition allows objects to be created from other objects.
+* Objects can delegate behavior to their component objects.

+**Aggregation**

+* Objects can have references to other objects.
+* Aggregation is a weaker form of composition where objects are not dependent on each other.
+* Objects can be associated with each other without being composed of each other.

+Other OOP principles

+* **Modularity**: Classes should be designed to be independent and reusable.
+* **Loose coupling**: Classes should be loosely coupled to each other to reduce dependencies.
+* **High cohesion:** Classes should have a single, well-defined purpose.
+* **Single responsibility principle:** Classes should have a single, well-defined responsibility.
+* **Interface segregation principle:** Interfaces should be small and specific.
+* **Dependency inversion principle:** Classes should depend on abstractions, not on concrete implementations.
+* **Liskov substitution principle:** Subclasses should be substitutable for their superclasses.
+* **Open/closed principle:** Classes should be open for extension but closed for modification.

 </details>
 <br>